zhangtreefish/nd064-c3-microservices-security-exercises/lesson-3-docker-attack-surface-analysis-and-hardening/exercises/starter/README.md

                   "Name": "",
                   "MaximumRetryCount": 0
                },
-docker run --detach --restart=on-failure:5 opensuse/leap
+docker run --detach --restart=on-failure:5 opensuse/leap //but docker-bench metrics stays the same : https://github.com/aquasecurity/docker-bench/issues/101

 //which deletes all of the (stopped) containers.
 (And also its sibling, docker ps -a -q | xargs docker rm -v
 //which deletes images with no label and no running container.)